Doctoral Training Students

-Four Year PhD Programme at MRC Harwell, Oxfordshire in conjunction with Oxford University Department of Physiology, Anatomy and Genetics and Department of Biochemistry, or with the Open University.
+The PhD students complete 4-year PhD Programmes at MRC Harwell, Oxfordshire in conjunction with Oxford University Department of Physiology, Anatomy and Genetics or Department of Biochemistry, or with the Open University.

-MRC Harwell are offering two PhD studentships, starting in October 2019, to study human disease using mouse genetics and mouse functional genomics.
-We have a variety of research areas from which the successful applicants can select to undertake their PhD studies.
-The programme begins with a three-month induction, consisting of general training, followed by rotations in two laboratories of the student’s choice.
-After induction, students then choose the laboratory and research topic for their PhD.
+They study human disease using mouse genetics and mouse functional genomics in a variety of research areas.
+Their programmes start with an induction, consisting of general training and rotations in one or two laboratories of the student’s choice.
+Students then choose the laboratory and research topic for their PhD.

 MRC Harwell is an international centre for mouse genetics at the forefront of studies in mouse functional genomics and mouse models of human disease.
 We are engaged in lifetime studies, from developmental abnormalities through to diseases of ageing.
-The projects available incorporate a whole range of skills from genome editing, phenotyping, anatomy, histopathology, imaging, genomics, transcriptomics, proteomics, molecular biology, cell biology and cell culture.
+The projects completed by PhD students incorporate a whole range of skills from genome editing, phenotyping, anatomy, histopathology, imaging, genomics, transcriptomics, proteomics, molecular biology, cell biology and cell culture.
 In the following research themes:

 - Genetic basis of type 2 diabetes